Sonnet 276

 Just push a button and then let him look

-How very peaceful when dendrites decay
+How very peaceful when neurons decay

 And much less strain than going out to play.